polynote/polynote/docs-site/docs/docs/notebook-configuration.md

 #### Dependency Caching

-By default, Polynote caches JVM dependencies that are specified with URLs, as well as the [virtual environment created for your notebook](python.md#python-dependencies).
+By default, Polynote caches JVM dependencies that are specified with HTTP/HTTPS URLs, as well as the [virtual environment created for your notebook](python.md#python-dependencies).

 You can choose to manually bust the cache by either appending `?nocache` to the end of the dependency, or by unfolding the Advanced Options pane for your dependency by clicking on the `...` button next to it.

 ![Dependency Caching](images/notebook-configuration-cache.png)

 Changing the cache option affects different types of dependencies differently.

 - **JVM Dependencies**
-    - URL-based dependencies are affected by this setting.
+    - HTTP/HTTPS URL-based dependencies are affected by this setting.
 If using the cache, Polynote uses the cached file (if present) instead of downloading it again.
 Conversely, if the cache is disabled for this dependency then Polynote will download the jar anew each time.
+    - Other URL schemes (such as `s3://` or `file://`) are not affected by this setting and do not support caching.
     - GAV notation dependencies are unaffected by this change (Coursier caches these dependencies itself and we don't expose any way to change that for now)
 - **Python Dependencies**
     - Python dependencies are affected by this setting.
 Since they share a virtual environment for this notebook, **bypassing the cache for any Python dependency will bust the cache for all Python dependencies**, since this is implmemented as a simple deletion and recreation of the virtual environment.

 !!!question "Feedback requested"